Fordi/recipes/Ranch.md

 * extra virgin olive oil <-> whatever oil you prefer
     * Some consider EVOO to be too bitter for this application.
 A favored choice here is also safflower oil, but I consider that too bland for the seasonings we pile on top.
 YMMV.
 Whatever you pick, it should be liquid at room temperature.
 Coconut oil will make the texture _weird_.

 Seasoning is flexible, but dill, onion and chives are necessary.
 Don't mess too much with the salt level; you'll mess up the emulsion.
-If you drop the dill, onion and chives, double the garlic and vinegar, and add oregano, thyme, basil, and rosemary, you've got a pretty good creamy italian dressing.
+If you drop the dill, onion and chives, double the garlic and vinegar, add oregano, thyme, basil, and rosemary, drop the yogurt, and go with lemon juice + milk, you've got a pretty good creamy italian dressing.